 Why are market orders blocked for long-dated options?

-A lack of liquidity means that the bid and ask spread in the scrip is very high and can have an immediate adverse effect on your P&L. The bid/ask price could be at a price far from the last traded price or theoretical price of the contracts.
-Learn how you can use a limit order like a market order in this article.
+in the instrument is very high and can have an immediate adverse effect on the client's P&L. The bid/ask price could be at a price far from the last traded price or theoretical price of the contracts.
+However, a limit order can be used as a market order to safely execute this transaction.
+To learn how to use a limit order like a market order, see

 Still need help?